keanecjy/PeerPrep/README.md

 #### Swagger documentation

-To allow different team members to quickly understand and familarise with the usage of the different services.
-We use Swagger Docs to produce REST API Documentation for some services
+To allow different team members to quickly understand and familarise with the usage of the different services, we use Swagger Docs to produce REST API Documentation for some services

 | Service           	| Swagger Endpoint 	                                              |
 |-------------------	|---------------------------------------------------------------  |